jannispaul/webflow-utils/readme.md

 - `data-dialog-close` for close button inside the dialog, to close the parent dialog on click.
 - `data-dialog-trigger="dialog-name"` to open dialog. e.g. Button click
-- `data-dialog-dealy="delay-time"` to automatically open dialog after delay set in seconds.
+- `data-dialog-delay="delay-time"` to automatically open dialog after delay set in seconds.
 Opens once per session.
 Set on dialog element.
 - `data-dialog-exit-intent` to automatically open the dialog on exit intent.
 Set on the dialog element
 - `data-dialog-scroll="dialog-name"` to automatically open the dialog when an element gets scrolled into the viewport.
 Set on the trigger element.
 - `data-dialog-cooldown="cooldown-time"` Time between dialog triggers in seconds, or as `day, week, month`.
 Set on dialog element.